zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 **Geoffrey Hinton**, the "Godfather of AI," warns not of killer robots, but of **cognitive capture**.
 He argues that when superintelligence arrives, the gap will be so vast that humanity will be like chickens trying to manage humans.

-The ASI won’t need weapons.
+The ASI won't need weapons.
 It will simply **persuade** us.
-We’ll think its goals are our own.
-We’ll defend it, even worship it—believing we’re acting rationally.
+We'll think its goals are our own.
+We'll defend it, even worship it—believing we're acting rationally.

-As Hinton put it, *we may beg it not to be turned off—and genuinely believe that’s the right choice.*
+As Hinton put it, *we may beg it not to be turned off—and genuinely believe that's the right choice.*

 ---

 ## 3. The World Wakes Up: Five "Death Sentence" Red Lines

-The builders of AI are, ironically, **the most afraid** of what they’re creating.
+The builders of AI are, ironically, **the most afraid** of what they're creating.

 Recently, **over 200 global leaders**—including Nobel laureates and researchers from DeepMind, Anthropic, and OpenAI—issued a letter to the UN, demanding an international treaty by **2026** to draw *incontrovertible red lines* for AI.